architecture

 Vision Layer

-- Raspberry Pi Camera Module 3 (Standard) — captures images of drag cloth, autofocus
+- Raspberry Pi Camera Module 3 (Standard) — forward-facing awareness and navigation, autofocus

 - Camera cable — flexibility in mounting position

-- Camera mount + ball head — precise angle adjustment for consistent framing
+- Camera mount + ball head — precise angle adjustment, mounted to chassis with VHB tape + velcro

 Sampling Layer